abhishek-yadav-cse/mini-Twitter-with-Spring-AOP/README.md

 service and stats service will come from only one thread.
 W.r.t. follow and block , the two actions do not directly interfere with each other, i.e., Alice can block Bob, and after that Bob can still successfully follow Alice, as far the success of service invocations are considered.
-The end effect, however, is that when Alice sends a tweek, Bob cannot receive it, since he has been blocked.
+The end effect, however, is that when Alice sends a tweet, Bob cannot receive it, since he has been blocked.
 Both follow and block get cleared upon system reset.